Welcome to Viral Marketing: Decoding the Viral Loop

 Why does such a need arise to look for information?

-Early research proposed that one of the crucial predictors of what influenced people to seek more information; thereby causing the occurrence of input word of mouth was perceived risk.
+Early research proposed that one of the crucial predictors of what influenced people to seek more information; thereby generating input for word of mouth was perceived risk.

 Perceived risk is the subjective assessment of potentially negative outcomes of acquiring or using a product.